beta-tester/RPi-GPS-PPS-StratumOne/README.md

 depending on your GPS device the offset used in my script can be way too off.

-to adjust the offset of NMEA edit the file `/etc/chrony/stratum1/10-refclocks.conf`
+to adjust the offset of GPSD edit the file `/etc/chrony/stratum1/10-refclocks.conf`

-refclock  SHM 0  refid NMEA  precision 1e-1  **offset _0.475_**  ...
+refclock  SHM 0  refid GPSD  precision 1e-1  **offset _0.475_**  ...

-to find the actual offset, you can use gnuplot (already installed by the script) and run the plot script 99-calibrate-offset-nmea.gnuplot to visualise the actual histogramm of the measured offsets.<br />
+to find the actual offset, you can use gnuplot (already installed by the script) and run the plot script 99-calibrate-offset-gpsd.gnuplot to visualise the actual histogramm of the measured offsets.<br />
 ```
-# stop gpsd abd chony, delete all log files, restart chrony and gpsd
+# stop gpsd and chony, delete all log files, restart chrony and gpsd
 # wait few seconds to give time to create a log file,
 # and start the histogram.